 Rantt launched in October 2016 with one goal in mind—to deliver the news and analysis the right way.
 No clickbait, no both-sideism, and no sensationalism.
 Instead, Rantt writes context-rich articles that focus on the most important stories of our time.
 They strive for quality, not clicks.

 The German Institute on Radicalization and De-Radicalization Studies (GIRDS) is the first German research and network initiative focusing solely on the theory and practice of de-radicalization and counter-radicalization.
 GIRDS is completely non-profit and independent.
 We are not institutionally bound and do not follow any partisan politics.
 GIRDS can be seen as transparent network of experts both from practical backgrounds and the academia aiming to foster the theoretical and practical development of de-radicalization methods, evaluation tools, training manuals, and concepts.
 GIRDS is open to all interested practitioners and researchers worldwide and we encourage you to contact us if you would like to participate and join us in striving for a free exchange of experiences and ideas to make de-radicalization and counter-radicalization more effective and sustainable.

 Small Steps are former members of far-right organisations who have now rejected far-right narratives.
 Now committed to exposing and eradicating far-right extremism in the UK we work through training, education and mentoring to show the reality of involvement with the far right and its dangers.

+As part of our global programming on the violent far right, we have deployed bots to counter hate on social media and identified and engaged one-on-one with white supremacists.
 All of our work aims to reach people at risk of violent extremism and offer them an alternative path.
 Our work is rooted in evidence, ethics and the fundamental belief that people can change.